-A study of workload dynamics on clusters and Grids has been conducted in [12].
-It is shown that workload characteristics on clusters and Grids, particularly in data-intensive environments, are significantly different than those on convenRajkumar Buyya[‡]

-[‡]Grid Computing and Distributed Systems Laboratory, Department of CSSE The University of Melbourne VIC 3010, Australia raj@csse.unimelb.edu.au tional supercomputers.
-Job arrivals show a variety of correlation structures, including short range dependence, pseudoperiodicity, and long range dependence.
+A study of workload dynamics on clusters and Grids has been conducted in [13].
+It is shown that workload characteristics on clusters and Grids, particularly in data-intensive environments, are significantly different to those on conventional supercomputers.
+Job arrivals show a variety of correlation structures, including short range dependence, pseudo-periodicity, and long range dependence.
 "Bag-of-tasks" behavior with a strong degree of temporal locality is observed, which leads to the long autocorrelation lags in workload attributes such as run time.
 Simple models such as Poisson or distribution-based methods are not able to capture the second-order properties such as autocorrelation.